TimRivoli/Stock-Price-Trade-Analyzer/README.md

 Module: PriceTradeAnalyzer
 Class PricingData
 Given a stock ticker, this will go out and download historical price data using the yahoofinance library.
 Downloaded data is cached to .csv file and stored in a Pandas dataframe which is easy to manipulate.
 PricingData helper functions allow you to TrimToDateRange, ConvertToPercentages, NormalizePrices, CalculateStats (EMA, channels, momentum, etc), perform time frame graphing (using matplotlib), and a few other bells and whistles.
 There are also several prediction models for predicting future prices.
-Two options use the SeriesPrediction.py class to perform LSTM and CNN machine learning for their predictions.

 EvaluatePrices.py shows how to use the PricingData class to PlotAnnualPerformance of a stock, DownloadAndGraphStocks for a list of stocks such as the S&P 500, CalculatePriceCorrelation of a list of stocks, OpportunityFinder to identify recent drops or over-bought/over-sold conditions from a list of stocks.